The Advanced Photon Source

 As research becomes more diverse and competitive, scientists need the best tools.
 The X-rays generated at the upgraded APS will be up to 500 times brighter than current capabilities.
 The resulting images will be sharper with higher resolution and generated at a fraction of the speed, revealing discoveries and data we have not even considered.

 This varies by beamline.
-Most of the beamlines will continue to operate up until the storage ring installation period begins, and be recommissioned starting shortly after the installation period ends.
-This could mean within a month or two of the upgraded APS returning to operations.
-However, for feature beamlines and major enhancements, we cannot accomplish all work during the shutdown, so we will need to stagger the work.
-Several beamlines will shut down early.
+Most of the beamlines will be commissioned starting when the storage ring reaches 25mA.
+This could mean beamlines will be available within a month or two of the upgraded APS returning to operations.
+However, for feature beamlines and major enhancements, we will need to stagger the work.
+All beamlines will return to operation over the course of a year.

-The upgrade will cost $815 million and re-uses more than $1.5 billion in existing infrastructure.
+The upgrade cost $815 million and re-uses more than $1.5 billion in existing infrastructure.

 Are there any new updates to the beamline construction schedule?
 (Nov.
 2021)

-Of the 68 existing beamlines at the APS, 41 will need construction related to the upgrade.
+Of the 68 previous beamlines at the APS, 41 required construction related to the upgrade.
 Beamlines not particularly affected by the upgrade should come back quickly; feature beamlines, if they are brand new, will likely take at least six months for commissioning before we transition to the full user program.

-We are planning for the first run period in April 2024 to provide nominally 50% of beam for user operations.
-Modeling our expectations on the European Synchrotron Radiation Facility (ESRF), we believe we can ramp up quickly to stable operations.
-If there are no significant hardware failures, we expect to be at 100 milliamps within six months.
+We are planning for the first run period beginning summer 2024 with 50 mA operation.
+We anticipate to be at 100 milliamps within six months if there are no significant hardware failures.
 We estimate the upgraded APS will be at 200 milliamps roughly 16 months after the installation period ends.
-Note that the conversion from electron beam current to X-ray beam properties will be different in the upgraded APS era as compared to now.
+Note that brilliance limited experiments will see significant performance improvements over the previous APS even at the lower currents .
 Users should check with beamline scientists about what the future X-ray properties will be at each beamline.

 ACCELERATOR-RELATED QUESTIONS